 Cycling after the initial adverse event has to do with homeostasis.
 Homeostasis is the property of a system in which variables are regulated so that internal conditions remain stable and relatively constant.
 When you are healthy all of your internal conditions remain stable and you are in a state of homeostasis.
 When something comes along with a severe toxic onslaught, such as the fluoroquinolones which have the ability to disrupt many body systems, your bodies’ homeostasis is thrown off.

 Various cycles in the body such as sleep, breathing, hormonal, blood sugar regulation, stress/tension, etc…all get disrupted.
-When these systems are out of balance or malfunctioning your experience unpleasant symptoms.
-The more the disruption the more serious the experienced reaction or event.
+When these systems are out of balance or malfunctioning you experience very unpleasant symptoms.
+The more the disruption the more serious the experience.

 Think of your health as now balancing on a knife edge as opposed to a wide solid platform.
 Before it used to take a lot of disruption to throw you off balance.
 Now that you are balancing on a knife edge, it takes very little pressure to throw you off balance.

-Many people call this ‘re-floxing’, when in fact it is nothing more than the bodies’ homeostasis being unbalanced again.
+Many people call this ‘re-floxing’, when in fact it is nothing more than the bodies’ homeostasis becoming unbalanced again.

-If cycling becomes farther and farther apart with less intensity, it is a good sign that some healing is taking place.
+If cycling becomes farther and farther apart with less intensity, it is a good sign that some healing is taking place and the foundation on which your homeostasis is conditional upon is more stable.
 Keep in mind that people cycle differently.
 Some individuals experience severe cycling while others experience mild cycles.

 This cycling can be, and often is, very unnerving for the floxed person causing depression and psychological stress.
 Often times they think the worst is behind them.
 However, one of the worse things you can do is compare your reaction or cycles to another floxed person.
 Remember there are no healing timelines set in stone.